tatoflam/minute-ai/README.md

 - Transcribes audio spoken in any language
 - Outputs a summary of that language and any translated language in markdown format.

-This tool uses:
+This tool does:

-- ffmpeg for converting input file into `mp3` (as it's relatively smaller than the other formats) and splitting it into appropriate sized chunk to send to whisper API
+- convert input file into `mp3` (as it's relatively smaller than the other formats) and splitting it into appropriate sized chunk to send to whisper API by `ffmpeg`
-- whisper text-to-speech API (`whisper-1`) to detect original language spoken and make a transcript.
+- detect original language spoken and make a transcript by whisper text-to-speech API (`whisper-1`)
-- Chat API (`gpt-3.5-turbo`) to summarize the transcript into a meeting note in the markdown format and translate it into the other language provided.
+- summarize the transcript into a meeting note in the markdown format and translate it into the other language provided by `gpt-3.5-turbo`

 ## Usage